-Sinon stubs are, to our opinion, the most powerful and useful test double type in Sinon.
-They can be used in place of every other type, and we find ourselves using them more often than any other type.
+Sinon stubs are, to my opinion, the most powerful and useful test double type in Sinon.
+They can be used in place of every other type, and I find myself using them more often than any other type.

 Fakes are very similar to

 stubs, both in unit test theory and in their Sinon implementation.
 As mentioned in the previous section, their theoretical difference is that fakes provide tests with dummy values directly, instead of trying to emulate the logic of the mocked functionality.

 In practice I have never found a reason to use a

 fake instead of a

 stub.
 The semantical/theoretical distinction between them is negligible, and often not even clear in real-life unit tests.
 Usually the way a stub/fake is implemented is not black and white, but a gray area: some parts of the original functionality are accurately simulated, while others are just ignored or naively implemented to serve specific test needs.
 Moreover, one could argue that the degree of sophistication of stubbed methods should be considered an implementation detail.

 Since their functionality and semantics are so similar and stubs are more powerful, I prefer them over fakes.